linkedin/data-integration-library/docs/parameters/ms.work.unit.parallelism.max.md

 recursively process work units the same way based on thread pool size.

-Therefore, unless there are 100s or more work units for a job, it is not necessary to set `ms.work.unit.parallelism.max`, or it can be set to 0 (default), which means no limit.
+Therefore, unless there are 100s or more work units for a job, it is not necessary to set `ms.work.unit.parallelism.max`, or it can be set to 0 (default), which means the default value mentioned above.

+If you don't want to impose a limit on the maximum number of work units, please set `ms.work.unit.parallelism.max` to -1.
+In this case, the limit will be set to 2147483647 (i.e., Integer.MAX_VALUE).
+Please note that this value is to be used by advanced users only as there is a chance of JVM going out of memory while creating the work units.

-If ms.work.unit.parallelism.max is set to any value greater than 0, and there are more work units than ms.work.unit.parallelism.max, then the Gobblin job need to be executed repeatedly until all work units are processed.
+If ms.work.unit.parallelism.max is set to any value greater than or equal to 0, and there are more work units than ms.work.unit.parallelism.max, then the Gobblin job need to be executed repeatedly until all work units are processed.